moisology/Mya-Platformer-Demo/README.md

 With this I was able to create 4 different attacking actions for the player.
 I also added variety in the projectiles available to the player.

-This demo is part of a greater personal project currrently under development.
+This demo is part of a greater personal project currently under development.